Palić: Cityscape

 Unique in Serbia, Palić and adjacent Subotica have the most buildings built in the Hungarian Secession style, a distinct variant of Art Nouveau.
 The Hungarian Secession style was operational between the 1890s and World War I. Its designs combined art nouveau vegetal ornaments and symbolic figures with traditional Hungarian motifs.
 It found its architectural expression in Palić in the works of Marcell Komor, Dezső Jakab.

-Palić lake
+Lake Palić

-The Palić lake covers an area of 380 ha, with a 17 km shore line.
+The Lake Palić covers an area of 380 ha, with a 17 km shore line.
 The average depth of the lake is 2 m, and there are many fish in it.
-In 1995 the Tisa-Palić canal was opened so that the lake would remain as healthy as it was before in spite of development around the lake.
+In 1995, the Tisa-Palić canal was opened so that the lake would remain as healthy as it was before in spite of development around the lake.